0xa-at/jku.community/content/clubs/academia-superior.md

 title = "Academia Superior"

 # Taken from here: https://www.academia-superior.at/ziele-wege/
-description = "ACADEMIA SUPERIOR — Gesellschaft für Zukunftsforschung ist ein gemeinnütziger Verein mit der Aufgabe, aktuelle Herausforderungen auf lokaler, nationaler und  internationaler Ebene zu identifizieren, zu analysieren und daraus Handlungsempfehlungen für Entscheidungsträgerinnen und ‑träger in Oberösterreich abzuleiten."
+description = "ACADEMIA SUPERIOR — Society for Future Research is a non-profit association with the task of identifying and analyzing current challenges at local, national and international levels and deriving recommendations for action for decision-makers in Upper Austria."
 [extra]
 link_to = "https://www.academia-superior.at/"
 category = ["tech"]  # TODO: Better category?